 - 11.1.
-The DO will regularly monitor the progress of cases, either by reviewing strategy meetings, or by liaising with the police and/or children's social work services colleagues or the school, as appropriate. - 11.2.
+The DO will regularly monitor the progress of cases, either by reviewing strategy meetings, or by liaising with the police and/or the LADO, Social Care or the school, as appropriate. - 11.2.
 Reviews will be conducted at fortnightly or monthly intervals, depending on the complexity of the case.